GLOBAL MARKETS-Tech reboots shares, dollar takes Thanksgiving breather

 EM FX volatility rising fasthttps://tmsnrt.rs/3xnEH0H

-(Additional reporting Saikat Chaterjee and Sujata Rao in London and Alun John in Hong Kong, Editing by Angus MacSwan, William Maclean)
+(Additional reporting by Saikat Chatterjee and Sujata Rao in London and Alun John in Hong Kong, Editing by Angus MacSwan, William Maclean and Toby Chopra)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))